Blog Main Image

 The AML onboarding process is built around key components that help ensure compliance and prevent financial crime.
 These include identity verification, customer due diligence (CDD), beneficial ownership checks, and ongoing risk assessment and transaction monitoring.

-- Customer Due Diligence (CDD): assessing the level of risk each customer poses.
-This includes reviewing their background, the source of their funds, transaction history, and location.
-For higher-risk customers and businesses, Enhanced Due Diligence (EDD) provides deeper scrutiny, ensuring suspicious actors are blocked before onboarding is completed.
+• Customer Due Diligence (CDD): This involves assessing the level of risk each customer poses, including reviewing their background, sources of funds, transaction history, and location.
+For higher-risk customers and businesses, Enhanced Due Diligence (EDD) provides deeper scrutiny.

-- Beneficial Ownership Checks: When working with corporate clients, it’s essential to identify the true owners behind any entities involved.
-Beneficial ownership checks ensure transparency, preventing the use of complex corporate structures for illicit activities.
-These checks help businesses avoid unintentionally enabling money laundering or terrorism financing through shell companies or hidden ownership.
+• Beneficial Ownership Checks: When working with corporate clients, it is essential to identify the true owners behind any entities involved.
+These checks ensure transparency and prevent the use of complex structures for illicit activities.

-- Risk Assessment and Transaction Monitoring: determining the level of scrutiny a customer requires.
-Ongoing transaction monitoring, often automated, tracks customer activity for unusual transactions and provides real-time visibility into risk.
+• Risk Assessment and Transaction Monitoring: This determines the level of scrutiny a customer requires.
+Ongoing monitoring tracks customer activity for unusual transactions and provides real-time visibility into risk.

 Regulatory Frameworks Shaping AML Compliance